 Once you have your test scripts written, it’s time to use them in your test plan to ensure the effectiveness of your system.
 Crafting a variety of automated test scripts gives you better testing options down the road.
 These scripts can be:

-- Placed in a library for future use.
-Just because an aspect of your CX or a particular customer journey has been tested to your satisfaction for now, doesn’t mean that you’ll never need to test it again.
+- Placed in a library for future use: Just because an aspect of your CX or a particular customer journey has been tested to your satisfaction for now, doesn’t mean that you’ll never need to test it again.
 In fact, any time updates occur, new functionality is introduced, or additional steps on that customer journey are added, you’ll need to test to ensure that those changes haven’t caused any issues.
 Keep scripts on record for future testing if your system begins to vary from its intended outcome.

-- Used in a campaign.
-Testing one feature alone won’t necessarily reveal how your system’s overall CX is performing.
+- Used in a campaign: Testing one feature alone won’t necessarily reveal how your system’s overall CX is performing.
 Rather, use and reuse test scripts as a part of a larger testing campaign for greater visibility of how all aspects of your customer experience work together, both before launch and once your systems are live.

-- Duplicated for similar tests.
-Contact center systems are complex and include many different functions.
+- Duplicated for similar tests: Contact center systems are complex and include many different functions.
 For sections with similar code, you can make simple adjustments to the script and avoid having to rewrite it from scratch.

 Not every test script, and how you use it to test your systems, is created equal.
-Test scripts can be run manually — for example, by inserting code into a program, or making test calls to an IVR following a literal script and then documenting their experiences in a spreadsheet — or they can be automated by a testing platform or software solution.
+Test scripts can be run manually or automated by a testing platform or software solution.

 - Test widely.
 By removing the manpower and time concerns of a manual test, the right automated solution can efficiently cover more areas and ensure a fully functioning system.